-The Index is a are product of MSCI Inc. that utilize information such as company ratings and research produced and provided by MSCI ESG Research LLC (MSCI ESG Research), a subsidiary of MSCI Inc. In particular, the Index use the following MSCI ESG Research products: MSCI Climate Change Metrics, MSCI Impact Solutions, MSCI ESG Controversies and MSCI ESG Business Involvement Screening Research.
+The Indexes are products of MSCI Inc. that utilize information such as company ratings and research produced and provided by MSCI ESG Research LLC (MSCI ESG Research), a subsidiary of MSCI Inc. In particular, the Indexes use the following MSCI ESG Research products: MSCI Climate Change Metrics, MSCI Climate Value-at-Risk, MSCI Impact Solutions, MSCI ESG Controversies and MSCI ESG Business Involvement Screening Research.
 MSCI Indexes are administered by MSCI Limited and MSCI Deutschland GmbH.